madelfio/geowhiz/README.md

     cd geowhiz
     make

-To run the web interface, first install the required python packages (`pip install requirements.txt`, assuming you have pip installed).
+In order to run the web interface, install the required python packages (`pip install requirements.txt`, assuming you have [pip](http://pip-installer) installed).
 Then:

     python web.py

+This runs as a local HTTP server, defaulting to port 5000.
+Head to
-And head to <http://localhost:5000/> to test it out.
+<http://localhost:5000/> to test it out.